 To get your horse soft and supple and the power under control you need to be able to bend the horse through the shoulders, which will ask him to step underneath himself on the inside and stretch the outside of the bend.
-If that is done properly on both sides it will allow the horse to swing evenly through the hips and the shoulder creating push from behind which will elevate the withers and soften the pole, and in turn will make his mouth soft and supple.
+If that is done properly on both sides it will allow the horse to swing evenly through the hips and the shoulder creating push from behind which will elevate the withers and soften the poll, and in turn will make his mouth soft and supple.

 With that in place you should be able to add power from behind and have your horse stay soft and relaxed and the stride under control.
 It will help you with extensions, collections, powering off the ground at a jump, staying balanced on the landing side, or any movement your dressage test demands.

 It takes a lot of knowledge, feel, focus and determination to control a stride.
 Be proactive; manage the stride before it gets out of control; versus reactive, trying to pick up the pieces once you lost control.
 Start by practicing it in the walk and trot which are more manageable than the canter.
 Once you and your horse understand the concept and can make it work in the trot, work on it in the canter on a circle, then add some straight lines and connect them to more turns.

 Remember if it falls apart in the canter, go back to the trot and practice it some more, if the trot is not working out go back to the walk.
 Work with your horse not against your horse, he will love you for it!